-But something went terribly wrong for Winecoff that day.
+The Franklin fighters didn't encounter any enemy aircraft that day.
+Still, something went terribly wrong for Winecoff.
 He did not return from the patrol.
 His death was one of those tragic ironies of war that happen simply because a serviceman has to follow orders.

-I came across the odd story of Winecoff's death around 1970 when I was visiting Winecoff's nephew, who was living in his grandmother's house near Rockwell.
-It was the same house where Winecoff had grown up on a farm, and my friend's grandmother was Winecoff's mother.
+I came across the odd story of Winecoff's death in 1970 when I was visiting Winecoff's nephew, who was living in his grandmother's house near Rockwell.
+It was the same house where Winecoff had grown up, and my friend's grandmother was Winecoff's mother.
 She had moved to Florida, and was allowing her grandson to live in the house while he attended nearby Pfeiffer College.

 Winecoff's grief-stricken mother had kept boxes full of letters, photos, and other possessions belonging to her son that the Navy had sent to her after her son's death.
 My friend said I was welcome to look through them.
-I took home a couple boxes of the mementoes, and spent a few days looking through them.
+I took home a couple boxes of the mementoes, and spent a few days poring over them.
 The boxes told the story of Harold Winecoff's life.

 |Harold Winecoff at his home near Rockwell, N.C.,|

 Winecoff was a flight instructor for two years at Pensacola Naval Air Station, and the boxes contained letters from friends he'd known in Brewton, Alabama, a small town just north of Pensacola.